-As much as I adore spending lots of time in the kitchen and making an abundance of different dishes for guests, when it comes down to the day-to-day practicalities of my life, I tend to be a bit partial to making dinner fast – usually within 15 minutes!
+As much as I adore spending lots of time in the kitchen and making an abundance of different dishes for guests when it comes down to the day-to-day practicalities of my life, I tend to be a bit partial to making dinner fast – usually within 15 minutes!
 This is where my Vegan Butternut Pasta Sauce comes in very handy.

 There is a real art to making quick dinners.
 I learned this intuitively when I decided that I wanted nutritious, healthy, plant-based meals (that were tasty) – fast.
 You see, I just don’t want to compromise on any of the goodness.